-Specification of curves and couplings (Duo objects)
+Specification of curves and couplings (Duo objects)¶

-Once the main global parameters have been specified as described in the previous sections, it is necessary to introduce the PECs and the various coupling curves defining the Hamiltonian.
+curves defining the Hamiltonian.
 Dipole moment curves (DMCs), which are necessary for calculating spectral line intensities, are also discussed in this section, as well as some special objects which are used for fitting.
-Each object specification consists in a first part in which keywords are given and a second one (starting from the values keyword) in which numerical values are given; the order of the keywords is not important, except for values.
-Each object specification is terminated by the end keyword.
+Each object specification consists in a first part in which

 Objects of type poten (i.e., PECs, discussed in more detail below) begin with a line of the kind poten N where N is an integer index number counting over potentials and identifying them.
 It is recommended that PECs are numbered progressively as 1,2,3,…, although this only restriction is that the total number Nmax of PECs should be not less than the total number of states specified by the keywork nstates.